daniboomerang/daniboomerang/README.md

 ##### The front-end:
 - Component Pattern with AngularJS (only directives).
 - Plenty of animated SVGs
-- Grate performance: No JS on the parallax, fully optimized SVGs, and very intelligent Angular directives that trigger/stop animations dynamically.
+- Great performance: No JS on the parallax, fully optimized SVGs, and very intelligent Angular directives that trigger/stop animations dynamically.
 - Fully Responsive

 ##### The back-end: